Madeleva Wolff: Life

 Sister Madeleva was born in Cumberland, Wisconsin, in 1887, and christened Mary Evaline Wolff.
 Her father, August Wolff, was a Lutheran and a saddle and harness maker, who was twice mayor of Cumberland.
 He read poetry to Mary Evaline.
-Madeleva’s mother, Lucy, was a devout Catholic.
+Madeleva's mother, Lucy, was a devout Catholic.
 Mary Evaline learned how to handle pliers, tacks and hammers.
 She climbed thorn apple trees, diagrammed wildflowers and in winter ice-skated from morning to night.
 At school, she "lived to learn, and so lived richly," she wrote in one of her books, My First Seventy Years.

 Madeleva decided to become a religious sister during her first semester at Saint Mary's College.
-She was given the name "Madeleva" upon her acceptance into the Congregation of Holy Cross in 1908.
+She was given the name "Madeleva" upon her acceptance into the Congregation of Holy Cross in 1908 and took her final vows when she finished her bachelor's degree in 1910.

 Sister Madeleva was known for her poetry, her eloquence and her outspokenness.
 She was a medieval scholar, whose literary essays won her distinction.
 She wrote a good deal in defense of Geoffrey Chaucer's character "The Prioress".
 In all, she authored more than 20 books.
+She served as president of the Catholic Poetry Society of America (1942–47).
+She resolved to publish under her religious name and to submit her work first to secular and then to Catholic magazines.
+The American Mercury, Commonweal, The New Republic, The New York Times, and the Saturday Review of Literature were among the secular publishers of her work.
+Hallmark also used some of her verses in their Christmas and sympathy cards.